Anchorage Youth

 Required: Safe Alaskans Staff visit Grantee Sites

 • Safe Alaskans staff will visit grantee sites, provide orientation, and hold project planning meetings.
-These will be scheduled with each grantee between January 22 and February 2, 2024
+These will be scheduled with each grantee between January 6-24, 2025.

 Required: Impact Evaluation Workshop for All Grantee Youth and Organization Representatives